gflohr/qgoda-site/en/news/client-side-syntax-highlighting.md

 [@ END @]
 <!--/qgoda-no-xgettext-->

-This codeblock will now as an exception not be highlighted as JavaScript but as HTML.
+This code block will now as an exception not be highlighted as JavaScript but as HTML.

 ## Alternative: Use a JavaScript Hack